w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 ---
-id: maintain-guides-how-to-stop-validating
 title: How to Stop Validating
-sidebar_label: How to Stop Validating
-description: Steps on how to stop validating.
+description: Steps to stop validating, including chilling, purging session keys, and unbonding tokens.
-keywords: [validating, how to stop validating, validate, chill]
-slug: ../maintain-guides-how-to-stop-validating
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"